uwu/uwu.network/src/pages/~sink/blog/2024/04/burst.md

 \*Now & Them was a second hand CD, badly scratched, and was ripping so slow I chose to give up on Secure Mode for track 1, only using it for others.
 The first track would not consistently rip or anything but oh well.

+UPDATE: Ripping track 1 of Now & Them in secure mode took 17 minutes and found a read & sync error.

 This supports what I mentioned earlier that matching burst CRCs predict matching a secure CRC.

 For ripping *good condition* (undamaged and clean) CDs, I will be using burst mode in future, though I suggest using